Clipping Is Saturation — So Why Use a Clipper and Not Just a Saturator?

 Reproduce it yourself

 I'm not asking you to take my word for it.
-Every number here was measured in THE_LAB, which is free at philspeiser.com: all plugins at factory defaults, identical coherent-sine stimulus, matched clipping confirmed by matched THD.
-Load your clipper of choice, run the same test, and look at the floor between the harmonics.
+Every number here was measured in THE_LAB: all plugins at factory defaults, identical coherent-sine stimulus, matched clipping confirmed by matched THD.
+Load your own clipper, run the same test, and look at the floor between the harmonics.